hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 relational databases).

-Jet also provides a Debezium module where it can process change events directly from the database, and write them to its distributed key-value store.
+Jet also provides a Debezium module where it can process change events directly from the database and write them to its distributed key-value store.
 This avoids having to write the intermediate messages to Kafka and then read again to be written to a separate cache.